Nimster/RailsLookup/README.md

 The pros/cons of a normalized DB can be discussed elsewhere.
 I'd just point out a denormalized solution is most useful in settings like [column oriented DBMSes][2].
 For the rest of us folks using standard databases, we usually want to use lookups.

-The usual way to do this with ruby on rails is
+The usual way to do this with ruby on rails is:

 * Generate a CarType model using `rails generate model CarType name:string`

 * Link between CarType and Car tables using `belongs_to` and `has_many`

 Then to work with this you can transparently read the car type: